 Course directions and map

-From Island Rd, the course enters the Gunbower National Park and runs along the following roads:
+The course enters the Gunbower National Park and runs along the following roads:

 Left onto Smith Swamp Track